aurelius-in/book-ai-robotics-future/README.md

 ## Appendix B: Key Robotics Research Papers and Publications

+###### This appendix provides a curated list of key research papers and publications that have significantly contributed to the field of robotics.
+These works cover various aspects of robotics, from autonomous navigation and human-robot interaction to ethical considerations and industry applications, offering valuable insights into the current state and future directions of robotics research and development.

 ### 1. Autonomous Navigation and AI

 **Title:** Autonomous Robot Navigation in Unknown Environments